ropensci/DataPackageR/README.md

 ## Benefits

-Using the pacakge build system, the data are versioned, and the code to generate the data is also versioned.
-There's less room for error in letting data and related analysis to get out of sync, improving reproducibility.
-As an example, an analysis based on a data set could appear as a `vignette` or series of `vignettes` in the package.
-Alternately, analysis code can explicitly test the installed *version* of a data package.
+Using the pacakge build system we get:
+- Versioning
+- Relatively standardized build, install, and distribution mechanism
+- Enforced dependencies between packages ( meaning we can have packages that wrap up an analysis of a project and depend on a specific version of a data package).

-Unit tests to verify the integrity of the data can be built into `/tests` and run automatically during build.
+- Standard mechanism to run unit tests to verify the integrity of the data (these go into `/tests` and are run automatically during build).
+- All of this improves reproducibility and takes some of the worry out of working on multiple projects simultaneously.

 ## Ongoing work